Ten Years Anniversary (Part 2 of 2)

 In my view, inflation indicates an excess of perceived rewards.
 The only logic here is to preserve the functioning of that perception.
 So that in turn, we remain flexible in our perception of happiness, amidst times of scarcity (less calories / less food) as well as abundance.

-My ten years in the past through cyclical keto, then fasting, including binging and purging ~ gave me just that.
-A new baseline experience that respects food for what they are.
+My ten years in the past through cyclical keto, then fasting up to 22 hours (almost daily this year of 2025) gave me just that.
+A new baseline experience each time I surpass my prior patience.
+Each time respecting food for what they are.
 I no longer gorge.
 But I no longer deprive myself either.

 This takes deliberate and conscious exclusions and reinclusions.
 Years.
 Not days.
-If you find yourself overeating carbohydrates during your first month or even year – of cyclical keto – it is likely because you are yet to fully adjust towards possibly your own unique baseline experience.
+If you find yourself overeating carbohydrates during your first month or even year – of cyclical keto – it is likely because you are yet to fully adjust to each unique ~ baseline experience(s).

 The more you invest in the patience, that is habitually adjusting all your surrounding lifestyle to your new way of eating – the more you collate together days of success.
 Thus serving readily as prior recall(s) to motivate you for the next day.
-And the Next month, And next year.
-Repeat.
+Month, And soon – year.

-Overtime – you will reach a new reference or checkpoint of control – that you will learn to downregulate, what was once hyperpalatable into days, weeks months and years of more gratitude.
-That – is essentially, the 1,000 foot view on how to “re-sensitize”, what you’ve excluded.
+You will reach a new reference or checkpoint of control – that you will learn to downregulate.
+What was once hyperpalatable in mere moments into days, weeks months and years of gratitude.

 I could stop right there.

-However I empathise that that is not enough.
+However I empathise that that, may not be enough.
 Everyone wants everything explained to them in a silver plate.

 So here are three lesson(s) I’d share, taking place not months, but years for all to hopefully learn something especially when you are at a stage of incorporating refeed day(s).
-Do note ~ there are many other subjectivities that remains not mine, but your’s responsibility to reconcile based on your’s prior ~ health, lifestyle, education, fitness new or not new – concerns, before then the externalities – your surroundings, social obligations, culture, awareness of you and your nutrition… so on.
+Do note ~ there are many other subjectivities that remains not mine, but your’s responsibility to reconcile based on your’s prior ~ health, lifestyle, education, fitness new or not new – concerns, before then the externalities – your surroundings, social obligations, culture… so on.
 And so forth.

 1. Survey your own repercussions.
 Feel it.